FedericoCarboni/scarpet-docs/_control-flow/if.md

 title: if
 signatures:
   - params:
       - name: condition
       - name: if_true
   - params:
       - name: condition
       - name: if_true
       - name: if_false
+  - params:
+      - name: condition
+      - name: if_true
+      - rest: true
 ---

 Evaluate an expression if a condition holds.